rschristopher/rschristopher.github.io/src/criticisms/deflation.md

  of fiat-funded economics.
-However, in a debt-backed economy, like our current USD petrodollar, any kind of deflation is deadly because the cost of debt increases.
+However, in a debt-backed economy, like our current USD petrodollar, any kind of deflation is in-fact deadly due to the cost of debt increasing.